Adios Hombre - Seven Pistols for a Massacre Review

-Will Flaherty arrives in the town of Little Tucson (no doubt the twin town of Mini Hollywood) to see his girlfriend Peggy, a dancer in the local saloon.
+Will Flaherty arrives in the town of Little Tucson to see his girlfriend Peggy, a dancer in the local saloon.
 He was arrested for a bank robbery in which several bank employees were killed, but claims his innocence and says a man called Luc Brabham can clear his name.
 In the meantime a group of bandits, led by a murderous madman, take possession of the town: they have discovered that the safe of the bank is empty, and are now waiting for the next gold shipment to arrive.
 And then Will is told by Peggy that the man who can prove his innocence, has joined the bandits ...

 The opening, with Craig Hill as a man desperately pleading his innocence, looks promising, but it takes quite a while before the movie delivers; actually only the finale lives up to the expectations created in the first minutes; in-between we get a rather odd hostage drama - a sort of Die Hard with a Vengeance spaghetti western style.
-On plot level a couple of unwise decisions are made: instead of having Hill stalking upon the villains, frustrating their efforts to locate and kill him, he's soon captured and tied to a pole in a stable, leaving director Caiano with a rather static premise.
-He tries to fill the time with some pointless brutalities and a couple of fistfights, one of them involving the local ballerinas, tired of being fought over by the horny bandits and taking matters into their own hands - or fists.
+On plot level a couple of unwise decisions are made: Hill is captured by the bandits and spends most of the time tied to a pole in a stable, leaving director Caiano with a rather static premise.
+Caiano tries to fill the time with some pointless brutalities and a couple of fistfights, one of them involving the local ballerinas, tired of being fought over by the horny bandits and taking matters into their own hands.
 It might well be the most ridiculous saloon brawl you'll ever see in spaghetti western.

 How to watch it: There are two official releases, one German, one French.
 The German release is low cost but unfortunately also poor quality.
 The French DVD has good picture quality but is not English friendly.
 There are a few fandubs & fansubs floating around on the net.
 The English dub of this movie is rather poor, so the best way to watch it is no doubt in Italian with English subtitles.